-This person was from HIV positive people on effective ART are also compared to responses in HIV negative controls.
+This person was included in a study that included HIV positive people on effective ART and also responses in HIV negative controls.

 At baseline high HIV viral load was high (831,764 copies/mL) and the CD4 count was low (20 cells/mm3, indicating likely late diagnosis (rather that recent seroconversion).
 The CD4% was 4.6% and CD4:CD8 ratio was 0.05.
 No SARS-CoV-2-specific neutralisation or spike-specific T-cell responses were found at days 16 and 44 after the second vaccine.

 This case was part of a cohort looking at vaccine responses that included 13 HIV positive people on stable ART (median CD4 count 590 cells/mm3(range: 310 to 940) and 43 HIV-negative controls,

 The majority of HIV positive people mounted SARS-specific antibodies with neutralising activity and T cell responses.

 The letter suggests careful monitoring for COVID-19 in people with very low CD4 counts and repeating the vaccine schedule after increased CD4 responses to ART.

 As follow-up, within one month on ART (bictegravir/TAF/FTC), the CD4 count in this case increased to 70 cells/mm3 and HIV viral load was <50 copies/mL.

 Although limited results support the efficacy of COVID-19 vaccines in HIV positive people COVID-19, these data are generally in people with an undetectable viral load in people on stable ART.